Key Legislation

 Creates a voluntary program to improve law enforcement interactions with autistic individuals during traffic stops.
 Provides officers with training and standardized protocols.

-Community Planning (4th Attempt) HB 1389 / SB 1548 Passed!
+Community Planning (4th Attempt) - HB 1389/SB 1548

 Expands eligible land for affordable housing development to include religious institution-owned land (3+ acres, with house of worship for 10+ years), county-owned land, city-owned land, and school district-owned land.
 Amends the Florida Fair Housing Act to expressly waive sovereign immunity for local governments that violate affordable housing protections.

-Sovereign Immunity HB 145 Passed!
+Sovereign Immunity - HB 145

 Raises the cap on government liability in phases from $200,000 to $600,000 per individual and from $300,000 to $1.2 million per incident (fully phased in by October 1, 2031).
 Allowslocal governments to negotiate settlements exceeding caps without requiring a special act of the Legislature.

-Data Centers SB 484 Passed!
+Data Centers - SB 484

 Requires the Public Service Commission to ensure residential utility customers do not subsidize data center energy consumption.
 Allows local governments to regulate land development for data centers.
 A provision that would have restricted non-disclosure agreements between governments and data center companies was removed from the final bill after lobbying pressure.